splk-flx - Creating and managing Flex Trackers

 When creating a Flex tracker, you can leverage any Key Performance Indicator resulting from the Flex search to generate metrics automatically through TrackMe.

-The following example tracks Data Model Acceleration (DMA) completeness and metrics, in short the logic is the following:
+The following example tracks Data Model Acceleration (DMA) completeness and metrics.
+In short, the logic is the following:

-• Optionally, these Key Performance Indicators are automatically handled via the Machine Learning Outliers detection engine, ML models will be generated and maintained automatically for these KPIs
+• Optionally, these Key Performance Indicators are automatically handled via the Machine Learning Outliers detection engine.
+ML models will be generated and maintained automatically for these KPIs

-Example, when defining the DMA tracker, we enable various KPIs resulting from the Flex search:
+Example: When defining the DMA tracker, we enable various KPIs resulting from the Flex search:

 screen1.png